google/ExoPlayer/docs/ad-insertion.md

 Often, server-side inserted ad streams contain timed events to notify the player about ad metadata.
 Please see [supported formats][] for information on what timed metadata formats are supported by ExoPlayer.
-Custom ads SDK `MediaSource`s can listen for timed metadata events from the player, e.g., via `ExoPlayer.addMetadataOutput`.
+Custom ads SDK `MediaSource` implementations can listen for timed metadata events from the player via `Player.Listener.onMetadata`.

 [VAST]: https://www.iab.com/wp-content/uploads/2015/06/VASTv3_0.pdf
 [VMAP]: https://www.iab.com/guidelines/digital-video-multiple-ad-playlist-vmap-1-0-1/